nais/doc/docs/observability/logs/README.md

 ### 2 Connect the AD group to your team in Kibana

-Ask in the [#atom](https://nav-it.slack.com/archives/C7TQ25L9J) Slack channel to connect the AD-group X you made in the previous step to your [nais-team](../../basics/teams) Y.

-The logs your apps produces are linked with your nais-team.
+The logs your apps produces are linked with your [nais-team](../../basics/teams).
-Administrators of Kibana will create a role your your team with read rights to those logs.
+Administrators of Kibana will create a role for your team with read rights to those logs.
 Whoever is in the AD-group (created in step 1) will get the Kibana role, and can thus read all logs produced by apps belonging to the nais-team.

+Ask in the [#atom](https://nav-it.slack.com/archives/C7TQ25L9J) Slack channel to connect the AD-group to your nais-team.

 ### 3 Put people into the AD-group